heremaps/pptk/docs/source/tutorials/viewer/geolife.rst

     +-- 181/

 The top level :code:`Data/` folder contains 182 user folders, numbered :code:`000/` to :code:`181/`.
-Within each user folder, there is a :code:`Trajectory/` folder containing the user's GPS trajectories (saved as .plt files) and optionally a :code:`labels.txt` file specifying the mode of transportation employed for a given time interval.
+Each user folder has a :code:`Trajectory/` folder containing the user's GPS trajectories (saved as .plt files) and optionally a :code:`labels.txt` file specifying the mode of transportation employed for a given time interval.

 The .plt files look like this.